patrick-mathay/patrick-mathay/README.md

 # <p align="center">Welcome to my GitHub</p>

-I'm a former teacher and global health professional learning Data Science and Machine Learning.
+I'm a former history teacher with a background in global health- now I'm learning Data Science and Machine Learning.
 My current focus is on cloud computing.<br>

 ## About Me
 ⛰️ From the Rockies, living in the Andes<br>